simplybiplav/nt_cron/README.md

 - Ignores lines which have invalid format
 - Exits if config file "nt_cron.conf" is not able to open
-- Default config file "/etc/nt_cron.conf" is not able to open
+- Default config file is "/etc/nt_cron.conf"

 ##  config format